What is Localisation? And why is it important for my business?

 That doesn’t let you off the hook if you’re only looking to export to other English speaking countries!
-Take Americanisms, for example, like swapping ‘S’ for ‘Z’ (localise vs. localize) or using the word jelly to refer to jam (we could go on…).
+Take British vs American English for example – swapping ‘S’ for ‘Z’ (localise vs. localize) or using the word jelly to refer to jam (we could go on…).
 These may rub British English speakers up the wrong way, but it’s crucial that you nail them if you want an American audience to really identify with your brand.

 What should localisation include?

-The localisation process involves much more than just adapting your website to global markets.
+The localisation process involves much more than just adapting or translating your website to global markets.
 Here are some of the other things you might wish to consider:

 - Marketing materials, such as TV, radio, and print adverts.